kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 ```
-The Intermediate-Adversary hit your ship at I4.
+The enemy hit your ship at I4.
 Fire back!

   1 2 3 4 5 6 7 8 9 10
 A ~ X ~ ~ ~ ~ ~ ~ ~ ~